-Hell, the first volume in Jeffrey Archer's The Prison Diaries, is the author's daily record of the time he spent there.
+From the bestselling author of Kane and Abel, Hell is the first volume in Jeffrey Archer's The Prison Diaries – the author's daily record of the time he spent locked inside.

 The sun is shining through the bars of my window on what must be a glorious summer day.
 I've been incarcerated in a cell five paces by three for twelve and a half hours, and will not be let out again until midday; eighteen and a half hours of solitary confinement.
 There is a child of seventeen in the cell below me who has been charged with shoplifting - his first offence, not even convicted - and he is being locked up for eighteen and a half hours, unable to speak to anyone.
 This is Great Britain in the twenty-first century, not Turkey, not Nigeria, not Kosovo, but Britain.